palexandrite/palexandrite/README.md

 🤸🏻‍♂️ How said Bruce Lee, "I am not afraid who knows 1000 techniques, I'm afraid who did 1000 times one technique".

-And because of that 🌱 I’m currently learning more about PHP and its environment.
+And because of that 🌱 I’m currently learning more about tricks of programming.

 📫 How to reach me:
 email